-As we saw in the first lesson in this series, the four gospels (which record the life of Christ) were written within a matter of decades of the actual events.
-That is strong evidence that their accounts are accurate and trustworthy:
+The four gospels (which record the life of Christ) were written within a few decades of the actual events.
+That's strong evidence that their accounts are accurate and trustworthy:

 "...we can ask ourselves whether it is probable that such a book, describing events that occurred about thirty or forty years previously, could have been accepted and cherished if the stories of abnormal events in it were false or mythical.
 It is impossible, because the memory of all elderly persons regarding events of thirty or forty years before is perfectly clear.